gardenhq/o/README.md

 }
 ```

 Everything is loaded asyncronously, and your index.js file will only execute once its arguments (and their dependencies) are all available.
 Your arguments can be local in node_modules, on a CDN, or on the night bus home from a big night out.
-Your module will only execute once everything is ready (BTW things are cached, so generally during development, once you've loaded a file once its available straight away unless you edit it, see reloading)
+Your module will only execute once everything is ready.
+During development, things are cached, so once you've loaded a file once its available straight away unless you edit it (see reloading).
+Once you are finished you can bundle, meaning everything is available instantly as you would imagine.

 Building your app like this, not only frees you up from a load of plumbing, but also makes everything much easier to **test** and mock.
 But if you are here reading this, you probably know that :)